 Today you’re a small business, but you won’t remain small forever.
-You cannot afford to spend like an enterprise on CRM software; at the same time, your size shouldn’t prevent you from enjoying CRM’s benefits.
+You cannot afford to spend like an enterprise on a CRM platform; at the same time, your size shouldn’t prevent you from enjoying CRM’s benefits.
 You can set yourself up for sustainable growth with a small business CRM which provides extensive features at affordable prices.

 In business you’re always looking to close deals; when you’re an enterprise business you want to close big.
 This means more sales teams, a wider casting net, and more opportunities.
-A CRM system is indispensable for any enterprise that wants to bring order, clarity, and a sense of purpose to its sales process.
+A CRM software is indispensable for any enterprise that wants to bring order, clarity, and a sense of purpose to its sales process.

 If reps need insights into their leads, sales managers need all the insights they can get on their reps.
 Sales reports play a huge role here.
-CRM systems can help managers pull up template reports and create custom reports for exclusive use cases.
+CRM software can help managers pull up template reports and create custom reports for exclusive use cases.
 Whether it’s about tracking sales activities (like calls made, emails sent) or evaluating sales performance (deals closed), CRMs can dig deep into data.

 Watch out for hidden costs in terms of maintenance and implementation.
 Look at charges for basic features like phone and email.
 If there’s a free CRM version, give it a spin.